Frans Goedhart: Political career

 As member of the House Goedhart had three focus points: the introduction of a planned economy with social security, letting go of the neutrality principle of the Netherlands, and thirdly ending colonial relations.

 In July 1947 Goedhart went once more to Indonesia, this time as Labour Party board advisor.
 His open support for Indonesia's call for independence had driven a rift in the First Beel cabinet of which his Labour Party was part.
 His party leader, Koos Vorrink, chose to send Goedhart to Indonesia to make the point of view of the Labour Party better understood in the coalition government.

 While in Indonesia Goedhart became an unofficial negotiator in the rising conflict between the Netherlands and Indonesia.
 During his presence the first of the two Politionele acties started, Operation Product.
 Goedhart felt betrayed by the government, and especially by Wim Schermerhorn of the Labour Party.
 Embittered by the events he returned to the Netherlands but stayed part of the House and the Labour Party.
 He argued for a quick solution to the problems in Indonesia.
 After the second Politionele actie, Operation Kraai, had started Goedhart became the first to question the government over excessive use of force by the Dutch military.
 In 1952 he became a fierce critic of the new Indonesian government of Sukarno, which he saw as struggling under corruption and chaos and thereby could be a possible victim to communism.

 After Indonesia gained independence in 1949 Goedhart could focus on other affairs, such as the communist takeover of Eastern-Europe, which concerned him greatly.
 During the 1950s and 1960s he politically supported the United States, France and Israel in conflicts as the Suez Crisis, Six-Day War and Vietnam War.

 In 1966 he was an opponent of a law which would grant a marriage between Crown Princess Beatrix of the Netherlands and German national Claus von Amsberg.
 He was one of five Labour Party members to vote against it.

 In May 1970 Goedhart left the Labour Party after being discontent with the party disproval of the American actions in the Vietnam War.
 Together with one other House member he formed the Group-Goedhart.
 Goedhart became associated with the Democratic Socialists '70, a party which was formed from discontent Labour Party members.
+His time in the House of Representatives ended on 10 May 1971.
 In 1974 he ended his active political career.